-During the inspection there was one pharmacist, one registered technician, three dispensers and one medicines counter assistant.
+In the pharmacy there was one pharmacist, one qualified NVQ Level 2 dispenser and two trainee dispensers.
 The staff were observed to be working calmly and well together and providing support to one another when required.

-Staff performance was monitored using an online performance review twice a year.
-The store manager explained that she would discuss staff performance, development and their goals with them every year and then review it halfway through the year to see if any further support was required.

-The team members completed training online using a 'My Learn' programme and had a medicines skills assessment every month to assess their knowledge and understanding of products and services.
-The team explained they had recently completed training on valproates electronically.
+Certificates of completed training for the staff were displayed in the consultation room.
+Staff performance was monitored using the 'My Pad' system which would occur formally twice a year.
+The reviews would involve a two-way discussion with the staff members about performance as well as any improvements which would be required and training and development needs.
+The team members completed training online and had a medicines skills assessment every month to assess their knowledge and understanding of products and services.
+The pharmacist explained that the team recently had a piece of training to complete regarding a product which they would be selling soon.

-The company had an annual staff survey to allow the staff to feedback any opinions they had about their roles and the company anonymously.
-The members of the team explained that they were happy to raise any concerns they had instantly with the pharmacist or the store manager.
+The staff members recorded their own near miss incidents and the team explained they would discuss with one another the ways in which they could reduce the likelihood of regular near misses from occurring.
+The company had an annual staff satisfaction survey where the staff could feedback any opinions they had about their roles and the company anonymously.
+Alongside this, the members of staff explained that they were more than happy to raise any concerns they had instantly with the pharmacist.
 There was also a whistleblowing policy in place and a poster of about this was displayed in the staff areas of the building.
 The team was aware of this and was happy to use it if required.

-There were targets in place for MURs and NMS, but the pharmacist explained that he did not feel any pressure to deliver these targets and would never compromise his professional judgement to achieve targets.
+There were targets in place for MURs and NMS but the pharmacist explained that she did not feel any pressure to deliver these targets and would never compromise her professional judgement to achieve targets.